scottslowe/learning-tools/consul/consul/README.md

 These instructions assume you've already installed the virtualization provider (VMware Fusion or VirtualBox), Vagrant, and any necessary plugins (such as the Vagrant VMware plugin).
 Please refer to the documentation for those products for more information on installation or configuration.

-1. Use `vagrant box add` to install an Ubuntu 14.04 x64 box for your virtualization provider.
-For a VMware-formatted box, the "bento/ubuntu-14.04" box is one good option; for VirtualBox, the "ubuntu/trusty64" box will work just fine.
+1. Use `vagrant box add` to install an Ubuntu 16.04 x64 box for your virtualization provider.
+The `machines.yml` file contains some suggested boxes for VirtualBox, VMware, and Libvirt.

+2. If you decide to use boxes _other_ than those already listed in `machines.yml`, edit this file to specify the box being used.
+It may be necessary to edit the IP addresses being assigned, but otherwise no other edits should be needed.
+If you do edit the IP addresses, you _must_ edit `config.json` as well.

-2. Place the files from the `consul` directory of this GitHub repository into a directory on your local system.
+3. Place the files from the `consul` directory of this GitHub repository into a directory on your local system.
 You can clone the entire "learning-tools" repository (using `git clone`) or just download the specific files from the the `consul` folder.

-3. Edit the `machines.yml` file to provide the specific details on the VMs that Vagrant should create.
-The `Vagrantfile` expects six values for each VM: `name` (the user-friendly name of the VM, which will also be used as the hostname for the guest OS inside the VM); `vmw_box` (the name of an Ubuntu 14.04 base box for the "vmware_desktop" provider); `vb_box` (the name of an Ubuntu 14.04 base box for the VirtualBox provider); `ram` (the amount of memory to be assigned to the VM); `vcpu` (the number of vCPUs that should be assigned to the VM); and `priv_ip` (an IP address to be statically assigned to the VM and is used for Consul cluster communications).

 4. Once you have edited `machines.yml` (and `server.json`, if you changed the IP addresses in `machines.yml`), use `vagrant up` to bring up the 3 systems that will serve as your Consul cluster.